-Creamy Red Potatoes and Peas is an old fashioned, classic recipe with potatoes and peas in a delicious cream sauce.
-It’s a wonderful side dish for any time of year.
+This Creamed Potatoes and Peas recipe is a classic side dish of potatoes and peas in a delicious cream sauce.
+It’s delicious, easy, and great for any time of year!

 - 1 pound baby red potatoes